-Effective January 1, 2023 Access Credit Union Limited ("Access") merged with Amaranth Credit Union Limited ("Amaranth").
-Access was identified as the acquirer and Amaranth as the acquiree.
+Effective January 1, 2023 the Credit Union merged with Amaranth Credit Union Limited ("Amaranth").
+The Credit Union was identified as the acquirer and Amaranth as the acquiree.

-Effective July 1, 2023 Access Credit Union Limited ("Access") merged with Carpathia Credit Union Limited ("Carpathia") and Casera Credit Union Limited ("Casera").
-Access was identified as the acquirer and Carpathia and Casera as the acquirees.
+Effective July 1, 2023 the Credit Union merged with Carpathia Credit Union Limited ("Carpathia") and Casera Credit Union Limited ("Casera").
+The Credit Union was identified as the acquirer and Carpathia and Casera as the acquirees.